spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/recommendations.md

 ## Strict Mode

 Option `global.spire.recommendations.strictMode` adds additional checks on the configuration to help ensure your configuration is production ready.
+These are settings that are recommended as part of the [install instructions.](..//installation/#production-deployment)

 ## Security Contexts